2015 Texas State Bobcats football team

 The 2015 Texas State Bobcats football team represented Texas State University in the 2015 NCAA Division I FBS football season.
-They were led by fifth-year head coach Dennis Franchione and played their home games at Bobcat Stadium in San Marcos, Texas.
+They were led by Dennis Franchione in the fifth year of his second stint as head coach, 7th overall, and played their home games at Bobcat Stadium in San Marcos, Texas.
 The Bobcats were members of the Sun Belt Conference.
 They finished the season 3–9, 2–6 in Sun Belt play to finish in tenth place.

 Schedule

 Texas State announced their 2015 football schedule on February 27, 2015.
 The 2015 schedule consist of six home and away games in the regular season.
 The Bobcats will host Sun Belt foes Georgia State, New Mexico State, Louisiana–Monroe, and South Alabama, and will travel to Arkansas State, Georgia Southern, Idaho, and Louisiana–Lafayette.